The energy density approach

 Energy density is the amount of energy (or calories, kcal) per gram of food.

-Foods that have a lot of water or fibre are typically low in energy density, such as:
+Foods that have a lot of water or fibre are typically low in energy density.

 Water in foods can add volume to the meal, helping you to feel fuller, without adding to the calories.